open-telemetry/opentelemetry-specification/specification/glossary.md

 ## Instrumented Library

-Denotes the library that is monitored, i.e. the library of interest that signals (traces, metrics, logs) are emitted for.
+Denotes the library for which the telemetry signals (traces, metrics, logs) are gathered.

 The actual OpenTelemetry API calls can happen inside this library but might as well happen in a different one (the [Instrumenting Library](#instrumenting_library)).